Why Socialists in America Are Excited

 Socialists want the government to provide “economic security” for everyone—even people who can’t work or don’t want to work.
 They too can consider coronavirus a “miracle”: Suddenly, the number of people who can’t work has skyrocketed into the millions!
 This is the perfect opportunity to put tens of millions on government payrolls, under more government control, and into a transition to a socialist state.

-No wonder they have been so forcible and uncompromising in promoting the strictest of quarantines.
+No wonder they are so forcible and uncompromising in promoting the strictest of quarantines.
 Stay home.
 Don’t take the risk of going to work.
 Let the government take care of you.
 Socialists want to make it so people aren’t allowed to take care of themselves—they must rely on the government to provide for them.

 A Solution That Works

 The most widespread of the catastrophic effects hitting the world today are not coming from a virus, but from governmental response.
-The millions of people now unable to provide for their families, the millions slipping into extreme poverty, the millions facing acute hunger, are not suffering from a viral pandemic, but from political policy that is myopic at best, ideologically vainglorious and disastrous at worst.
+The millions of people now unable to provide for their families, the millions slipping into extreme poverty, the millions facing acute hunger, are not suffering from a viral pandemic, but from political policy that is myopic at best, ideologically vainglorious at worst.

 This is a spectacular example of a fundamental flaw with human beings.
 So often, the results of our “solutions” are worse than the problems.
 Far too often, we misperceive a malady, we incorrectly diagnose, and we then apply remedies with ruinous side effects.
 Today we are seeing this on an epic scale.